phidatahq/phidata/README.md

 Phidata is a toolkit for building autonomous AI applications using function calling.

-Function calling enables LLMs to achieve tasks by taking an action (function call) and intelligently choosing its next step based on the response, just like how humans solve problems.
-Phidata provides `Assistants` with built-in memory, knowledge, storage and tools, making it easy to build intelligent AI applications.
+Function calling enables LLMs to achieve tasks by taking an action (function call) and intelligently choose their next step based on the response, just like how humans solve problems.

+## 🤔 How it works

+- **Step 1:** Create an `Assistant`

+- **Step 2:** Add Memory, Knowledge, Storage and Tools

+- **Step 3:** Serve it using Streamlit, FastApi or Django to build an AI application.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)